 Contract staff must also remain in place to provide program support for a few critical areas.
 This is work that is a result of system issues and will not be necessary once the system is compliant and meeting KPIs.
 KPMG supports notice Quality Control (QC), the Tier 2 Escalation project, and escalation support at the Contact Center, including data fix validation, conversion testing and JIRA ticket fix validations.
 NG provides support with reconciliation and interim business processes for interface transactions.
-Conduent provide staff support for enrollment transaction interim processes.
-If the State negotiates additional credits from Deloitte for unanticipated expenses, the State will provide reconciliation of these additional credits with Deloitte invoices.
+Conduent provided staff support for enrollment transaction interim processes.